Home » Business Email Etiquette Articles » Guidelines for Forwarding Business Emails

 Guidelines for Forwarding Business Emails

-I did a post on my “everyday email etiquette” website about forwarding emails and received a slew of requests asking for advice specifically for business email forwarding.
-Forwarding emails is a topic I am contacted about regularly.
-And one that also causes misunderstandings, inefficiencies, and sometimes hurt feelings.
+I posted about forwarding emails on my “everyday email etiquette” website and received many requests for advice specifically for business email forwarding.
+I am contacted regularly about this topic.
+Forwarding emails can also cause misunderstandings, inefficiencies, and sometimes hurt feelings.

 Business vs. Personal Email Forwarding